Get Started with SubscriberCheck on iOS

 The second step is to gain more of an understanding of how the SubscriberCheck works.
 The Integration Guide provides a step by step guide on the workflow of a SubscriberCheck, and which devices need to act at what points of the workflow.

-2. Install tru.ID (IDlayr) iOS SDK
+2. Install IDlayr iOS SDK

 3. How to implement into my app?